The Surface and Drinking Water Program provides surveillance of ground water and surface water conditions in La Plata County and San Juan County.

-SJBPH conducts regular monitoring of the Animas River system at six locations in collaboration with the Colorado Department of Public Health and Environment.
-This includes frequent sampling of surface water and sediment to compare against established health standards, real-time monitoring of river conditions, and responding to changes in river water quality to protect agriculture, municipal use, and recreation.
+The Colorado Department of Public Health and Environment, San Juan Basin Public Health and the United States Geological Survey conduct monitorin gof the Animas River at multiple locations to ensure public safety.
+This includes regular sampling of surface water to compare against established health standards, real-time monitoring of river conditions, and responding to changes in river water quality to protect agriculture, municipal use, and recreation.

-Colorado’s heavy winter snowpack has begun to melt, and river flows throughout the Animas River watershed are on the rise.
+Colorado’s winter snowpack will soon begin to melt, and river flows throughout the Animas River watershed will slowly rise.
 Every spring, the Animas River experiences runoff that causes naturally occurring sediments to be transported downstream.
 Some of these sediments originate in the San Juan Mountains and are naturally high in certain heavy metals.
 This may cause the river to display a cloudy, turbid appearance or a change in color.
 This natural process occurs every spring and is closely monitored by San Juan Basin Public Health, San Juan County, the United States Geological Survey, and the Colorado Department of Public Health and Environment.
 Public health officials, emergency managers, and the general public can view several indicators of river quality around the clock from the USGS site.
 Data indicate that this should be a normal spring runoff, and the public should see no impacts to human or environmental health from normal recreational use of the Animas River.

 SJBPH reminds river users: